Charlier Museum: History

 The current museum building was bought by an art collector Henri Van Cutsem in 1890.
 Van Cutsem hired Victor Horta, a famous architect, to remodel and extend the building.
-The renovation in the Art Nouveau style was completed in 1893.
-In 1904, Van Cutsem died and left the house to a sculptor Guillaume Charlier, who died in 1925 and in his will requested that the house and the collection be opened as a public museum.
+The renovation in Art Nouveau style was completed in 1893.
+In 1904, Van Cutsem died and left the house to the sculptor Guillaume Charlier.
+When Charlier died in 1925, his will requested that the house and the collection be opened as a public museum.
 The museum was opened in 1928.